anroots/kohana-simple-migrations/README.md

 2. You create the file `APPPATH/migrations/up/42.sql` and write the necessary SQL (`CREATE TABLE ...`).
 3. Next, You add the reverse SQL to the file `APPPATH/migrations/down/42.sql (`DROP TABLE ...`)
 4. You refresh any project page in your browser
-5. The module warns You that it's detected a new migration file (42.sql) and asks You whether you want to execute it
+5. The module detects the new file and requires you to execute it
 6. The module runs the SQL in Your MySQL database
 7. You continue development